 Learning outcomes serve as the foundation for curriculum development.
-Clear, shared understandings of learning outcomes are essential for at least two reasons: (1) learning is improved when students have a clear understanding of their destination points in a course and (2) coordination within and across courses and programs can occur while still leaving room for creativity and innovation as learning environments are constructed.
+Clear, shared understandings of learning outcomes are essential for at least two reasons: (1) students' learning is improved when they have a clear understanding of their destination points in a course and (2) coordination within and across courses and programs can occur while still leaving room for creativity and innovation as learning environments are constucted.

-Course coordination and coordination within sequences of courses have increased at WOU in recent years.
-Exemplars include entry-level computer science, mathematics, science, and writing courses.
+Course coordination, and coordination within sequences of courses, has increased at WOU in recent years.
+Exemplars include first-year writing and entry-level science, computer science, and mathematics courses.
 There has been tension, however, between course coordination and beliefs about academic freedom.
 While the establishment of course goals does not infringe upon how a faculty member helps students achieve learning, the goals are sometimes viewed as overly prescriptive or an infringement on professional prerogatives.
 We continue to work through these tensions in collegial ways, learning from each other's perspectives, practices, and experiences.